Indiana refinery fire not expected to hit gas prices much

-An electrical fire at a BP refinery in northwest Indiana on Wednesday caused the company to temporarily close its facility located about 15 miles (24 kilometers) southeast of Chicago.
+An electrical fire at a BP refinery in northwest Indiana on Wednesday caused the company to temporarily close its facility located about 15 miles southeast of Chicago.
 No one was hurt.

 BP expects to reopen the facility "in the coming days," spokeswoman Christina Audisho said.
 The company "has deployed all available resources and is working around the clock to bring the Whiting refinery back to normal operations as soon as safely possible," she said.